-- IFRS 17 "Insurance Contracts" (effective for annual periods beginning on or after 1 January 2021), - IFRIC 23 "Uncertainty over Income Tax Treatments" (effective for annual periods beginning on or after 1 January 2019) - Amendments to IFRS 9 "Financial Instruments" -Prepayment Features with Negative Compensation (effective for annual periods beginning on or after 1

-January 2019),

-- Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date deferred indefinitely until the research project on the equity method has been concluded), - Amendments to IAS 19: Plan Amendment.
-Curtailment or Settlement - accounting when a plan amendment, curtailment or settlement occurs during a reporting period (effective for annual periods beginning on or after 1 January 2019), - Amendments to IAS 28 "Investments in Associates and Joint Ventures" - Long-term Interests in Associates and Joint Ventures (effective for annual periods beginning on or after 1.January 2019). - Conceptual Framework in IFRS standards For preparers who develop accounting policies based on the Conceptual Framework (effective for annual periods beginning on or after 1 January 2020),
+- IFRS 17 "Insurance Contracts" (effective for annual periods beginning on or after 1 January 2021), - IFRIC 23 "Uncertainty over Income Tax Treatments" (effective for annual periods beginning on or after 1 January 2019). - Amendments to IFRS 9 "Financial Instruments" Prepayment Features with Negative Compensation (effective for annual periods beginning on or after 1 January 2019), - Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date deferred indefinitely until the research project on the equity method has been concluded), - Amendments to IAS 19: Plan Amendment, Curtailment or Settlement accounting when a plan amendment, curtailment or settlement occurs during a reporting period (effective for annual periods beginning on or after 1 January 2019), - Amendments to IAS 28 "Investments in Associates and Joint Ventures" Long-term Interests in Associates and Joint Ventures (effective for annual periods beginning on or after 1 January 2019), - Conceptual Framework in IFRS standards For preparers who develop accounting policies based on the Conceptual Framework (effective for annual periods beginning on or after 1 January 2020),

-4.22.
-Impact of standards issued but not yet effective (continued)
+4.22 Impact of standards issued but not yet effective (continued)

-- IFRS 3: Business Combinations (Amendments) amendments in Definition of a Business (effective for business combinations for which the acquisition date is in the first annual reporting period beginning on or after 1 January 2020 and to asset acquisitions that occur on or after the beginning of that period, with earlier application permitted).
+- IFRS 3: Business Combinations (Amendments) amendments in Definition of a Business (effective for business combinations for which the acquisition date is in the first annual reporting period beginning on or after 1 January 2020 and to asset acquisitions that occur on or after the beginning of that period, with earlier application permitted),

-- IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors: Definition of 'material' (Amendments) - clarify the definition of material and how it should be applied (effective for annual periods beginning on or after 1 January 2020 with earlier application permitted)
+- IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors: Definition of 'material' (Amendments) clarify the definition of material and how it should be applied (effective for annual periods beginning on or after 1 January 2020 with earlier application permitted)

 - Amendments to various standards due to "Improvements to IFRSs (cycle 2015-2017)" resulting from the annual improvement project of IFRS, which become effective for annual periods beginning on or after 1 January 2019, and including:

-- IFRS 3 Business Combinations .
+- IFRS 3 Business Combinations

-- IERS 11 Joint Arrangements
+- o IFRS 11 Joint Arrangements

 - IAS 12 Income Taxes

 - IAS 23 Borrowing costs.

-5.USE OF ESTIMATES AND JUDGEMENTS
+5. USE OF ESTIMATES AND JUDGEMENTS

-The Group's ECL calculations are outputs of complex The preparation of the consolidated financial statements models with a number of underlying assumptions regarding in conformity with IFRS requires management to make the choice of variable inputs and their interdependencies. judgements, estimates and assumptions that affect the Elements of the ECL models that are considered accounting application of accounting policies and the reported judgements and estimates include: amounts of assets, liabilities, revenues and expenses and the accompanying disclosures, as well as the disclosure of The Group's criteria for assessing if there has been a contingent liabilities.
-Actual results may differ from these significant increase in credit risk and so allowances for estimates.
+The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses and the accompanying disclosures, as well as the disclosure of contingent liabilities.
+Actual results may differ from these estimates.